South Korean Opposition Leader Stabbed In Neck - UrduPoint

 South Korean Opposition Leader Stabbed In Neck

-Seoul, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) South Korean opposition party leader Lee Jae-myung was stabbed in the neck on Tuesday by a man who pushed through a crowd pretending to be his supporter.
+Seoul, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) South Korean opposition party leader Lee Jae-myung was stabbed in the neck with a knife on Tuesday by a man who pushed through a crowd pretending to be his supporter, police said.

 Lee was surrounded by journalists and supporters at a construction site in the southern port city of Busan when a man lunged and struck him in the neck, South Korean television channels showed.